Fu Mingxia: Early life and career

 By 1991, Fu was talented enough to attend the diving world championships, held in Perth, Australia.
 The competition was intense, and Fu found herself in eighth place in the final round because she had failed a compulsory dive.
 Fu pulled herself together, however, and ended up with the title, beating out the Soviet Union's World Cup winner Yelena Miroshina by nearly 25 points.
 At just 12 years old, Fu became the youngest international champion ever.
 It is a title she will hold forever because after the competition, swimming's national governing body changed the rules, requiring all competitors of international competitions to be at least 14 years old.

 While Fu initially made her mark on the 10-meter platform, she also began competing on the three-meter springboard.
 In April 1992, she won the gold on the springboard at the Chinese international diving tournament in Shanghai.

 Fu made her Olympic debut at the 1992 Games, held in Barcelona, Spain.
 During the competition, the 154 cm (5'1/2"), 43 kg (94.8 lb) Fu used her youthful fearlessness to beat out older competitors.
 Fu captured a gold in the platform competition.
 At 13, she was the youngest medal winner at the Olympics that year-and the second-youngest in the history of the Games.
 She also qualified as the youngest Olympic diving champion, a title she still holds.

 Fu's success in her first Olympics drove her toward her second.
 In preparing for the 1996 Olympics, held in Atlanta, Fu trained seven hours a day, six days a week.
 Her only other activities included listening to music, watching television and getting massages.
 Fu's coaches drilled her hard, but she said she found comfort and peace from the physically and mentally straining regimen through music.
 Fu was in top form at the 1996 Olympics and shone on both the platform and springboard, taking gold in both events.
 She was the first woman in 36 years to win both events in a single Olympics.

+Career

+In 1989, Fu Mingxia participated in the 2nd National Youth Games and won fifth place in the 10-meter platform diving event.
+In 1990, Fu Mingxia participated in the National Youth Diving Championships and won the Group B 10-meter platform title.
+In July, she took part in the Goodwill Games held in Seattle, USA.
+In September, she competed in the 11th Asian Games in Beijing and won the bronze medal in platform diving.
+On January 4, 1991, Fu Mingxia competed in the 6th World Swimming Championships in Perth, Australia, and won the women's 10-meter platform title with a score of 426.50 points.
+At the age of 13, she became the youngest world champion in the history of swimming and was listed in the Guinness World Records.
+She also participated in the China International Diving Open, winning the silver medal in the 3-meter springboard and the bronze medal in the 10-meter platform.